 The country from where the goods are being imported will have more productions and more jobs meanwhile the country which is importing goods will have fewer jobs because of less production and demand.
 Manufacturing companies are usually hit the hardest when a country imports more than it exports, and the result is fewer jobs or lower incomes for employees because of the competition from imports.
 Fewer jobs mean that fewer goods are produced in the economy which, in turn, could lead to even more imports and a greater deficit.

 So, is Trade Deficit really bad for the country?
 Well, Not always!

 Having a trade deficit might also inspire India to take positive action that would ultimately eliminate the deficit while benefitting the country.

-For example India could encourage the research and development companies to reduce its dependency on imported items by inventing new technologies and implement them all to make domestic products more efficient and cost-effective.
+For example: India could encourage the research and development companies to reduce its dependency on imported item by inventing new technologies and implement them all to make domestic products more efficient and cost effective.

 For more articles, join Free Telegram Channel : t.me/equityboxx